harvardinformatics/informatics-website/docs/resources/Tutorials/add-to-whole-genome-alignment-cactus.md

 You will have to determine the proper resource usage for your dataset.
 Generally, the larger the genomes, the more time and memory each job will need, and the more you will benefit from providing more CPUs and GPUs.

-We have an [example of resource allocation and usage for creation of a new HAL file](whole-genome-alignment-cactus/example-resource-usage-on-a-dataset-of-22-turtle-genomes).
+We have an [example of resource allocation and usage for creation of a new HAL file](whole-genome-alignment-cactus.md/#example-resource-usage-on-a-dataset-of-22-turtle-genomes).
 Since updating a HAL file uses the same steps, just with fewer rounds, you can gauge resource usage with this example.

 ## Running the pipeline

-With [everything installed](#getting-started), the [Cactus input file](#preparing-the-cactus-input-file), and the [Snakemake configuration file](#preparing-the-snakemake-config-file) setup, you are now ready to run the pipeline.
+With [everything installed](#getting-started) and the [Snakemake configuration file](#preparing-the-snakemake-config-file) setup, you are now ready to run the pipeline.

 ### Do a `--dryrun` first